 - children who attend day care, preschool, or elementary school

-- individuals who live in institutions or other crowded accommodations
+- individuals who live in crowded accommodations, such as institutions or dormitories

-- children or adults who don’t practice regular and careful handwashing prior to eating
+- people who may not practice regular handwashing prior to eating

-The most common and effective medications to treat pinworm infection are:
+The most common and effective medications to treat pinworm infections include:

 - albendazole (Albenza)

-In addition to medication, a specific regimen of hygiene and household cleaning can help you completely eliminate the pinworm eggs.
-This regimen is below.
+In addition to medication, a hygiene and household cleaning regimen such as the following can help you remove pinworm eggs:

-- Ensure that the infected person and other household members practice thorough handwashing with warm water and soap, especially before eating.
+- Ensure the person with the infection and other household members thoroughly wash their hands with soap and warm water — especially before eating.

-- Encourage everyone in the household to shower and change their underwear every morning.
+- Encourage household members to shower and change their underwear every morning.

-- Tell the infected person to refrain from scratching the anal area.
+- Tell the person with the infection to avoid scratching the anal area, if possible.

-- Use hot water to launder all bedding, towels, washcloths, and clothing in the affected house.
-Dry these items using high heat.
+- Use hot water to launder all bedding, towels, washcloths, and clothing.
+Dry on high heat.

-- Avoid shaking clothing and bedding to keep pinworm eggs from spreading into the air.
+- Avoid shaking clothing and bedding to keep pinworm eggs from spreading through the air.

-- Don’t allow children to bathe together, as this can cause pinworm eggs to spread in the bath water.
+- Do not allow children to bathe together, as pinworm eggs

-- Thoroughly clean any surfaces that may be infected, including toys, floors, countertops, and toilet seats.
+- Thoroughly clean any surfaces that might have eggs, such as toys, floors, countertops, and toilet seats.

 - Carefully vacuum all carpeted areas.

-The presence of a significant number of pinworms can cause abdominal pain.
+- Abdominal pain.
+The presence of a significant amount of pinworms can cause discomfort.

-Substantial pinworm populations can rob your body of essential nutrients, which can cause weight loss.
+- Weight loss.
+Substantial pinworm populations can reduce your intake of essential nutrients and cause weight loss.

-The best way to prevent pinworm infections and reinfections is to follow recommended hygiene routines and encourage other household members, especially children, to do the same.
-You can work to prevent pinworm infections with several practices, including:
+The best way to prevent pinworm infections and repeat infections is to follow these hygiene routines and encourage other household members — especially children — to do the same:

-- Wash your hands with warm water and soap after using the toilet.
-Be especially careful after bowel movements and changing diapers.
-Do the same before preparing food and eating.
-This is the BEST mode of prevention.
+- Wash your hands carefully with soap and warm water after using the toilet, especially after bowel movements, after changing diapers, and before preparing and eating food.

 - Keep your fingernails short and clean.

-- Shower daily in the morning to remove pinworm eggs that may have been deposited overnight.
+- Shower every morning to remove eggs deposited overnight, if you can.

 - Change your underwear and clothing daily.

-It’s possible to eradicate a pinworm infection with medication and the recommended cleaning regimen.
-However, because pinworm eggs are invisible to the naked eye and are highly contagious, reinfection can easily occur.
-A person can reinfect themselves or become reinfected by eggs from another person.
-If you experience recurrent infections after you have treated your household, individuals and locations outside of the household may be the primary source of the pinworm eggs.
+It’s possible to treat a pinworm infection with medication and a diligent cleaning regimen.
+However, because pinworm eggs are invisible to the naked eye and highly contagious, repeat infection can easily occur.